Contact us

 What is Valium?

-Valium is a long-acting benzodiazepine that calms the brain and nerves.
-Sold under the trade name for diazepam, Valium is typically prescribed to treat anxiety, seizures, muscle spasms, and alcohol withdrawal symptoms.
 Valium’s effects often last much longer than other benzodiazepines like Xanax, leading to its potential for abuse.
 Valium addiction develops quickly, especially when the drug is used in ways not prescribed by a doctor.

 According to Dhaliwal, J. S., & Rosani, A. et al. 2023, “Diazepam,” besides anxiety, muscle spasms, and seizures, Valium is also used preoperatively to induce sedation and amnesia.
 Valium enhances the effect of gamma-aminobutyric acid (GABA) in the brain, a neurotransmitter that inhibits brain activity.
 This results in a calming effect on the nervous system.

-How does Valium Addiction Develop?
+How Does Valium Addiction Develop?

 Valium addiction develops when used for longer than 4-6 weeks.
 Over time, tolerance builds, leading individuals to take larger doses to achieve the same effects.
 This escalation results in dependency and addiction, as discussed by Owen, R.T., Tyrer, P. et al. 1983, “Benzodiazepine Dependence.”